 Lifting of restrictions and re-population permitted only once environmental samples result negative to Salmonella spp. isolation, after thorough cleaning and disinfection.

-Official samples from new flocks housed where previously an SE/ST flock was kept will continue to be taken in accordance to CR (EC) 1168/2006 Annex pt 2 of for the one year after re-population.
+Official samples from new flocks housed where previously an SE/ST flock was kept will continue to be taken in accordance to CR (EC) 517/2011for two sampling sessions, after re-population.

 VACCINATION